hackerjeff705/tb3_simple_autopilot_py/README.md

 1. The Raspberry Pi Camera Publisher runs on the Raspberry Pi 4, capturing video frames from the camera.

-2. The desktop component's Robot Controls script runs on a separate computer (not on the Raspberry Pi).
+2. The Robot Controls script runs remotely on a computer.
 It subscribes to the '/video_frames' topic, receiving the camera's video feed.

 3. The Object Detection module within Robot Controls uses TensorFlow Lite and a pre-trained MobileNetV1 model to detect objects in the video frames.
 It specifically identifies stoplights and stop signs.